The Total Inability of Calvin To Explain Man’s Ability to Respond to God?

 For these reasons and many others, I have had the most difficult time accepting Calvin’s idea as gospel.
 It would appear that though we can’t come to Christ unaided, we do have the ability to say yes to God whenever and however that works.
 Though the Reformed brothers and sisters among us would disagree with this, they are in the minority among Christ followers.
 The Catholic church, the Orthodox church have throughout history rejected Calvin’s idea.
 Not to mention the many Protestant theologians who do as well.

-Having said all that, I think that we sometimes spend too much time splitting hairs on this topic!
+Having said all that, don’t you think we spend too much time splitting hairs on this topic!
 The reality is that both sides of the Monergism vs Synergism debate believe that one must exercise faith in Christ and follow Him.
-In the final analysis, how that actually happens does not matter as much as the fact that it does happen.
+In the final analysis, how that actually happens doesn’t matter as much as that it does happen.

 Now, play nice!